<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 DBS and VAMS samples have proved effective for:

-• Biomarkers – Blood biomarkers are used in early screening for many diseases, such as colorectal cancer.
+• Biomarkers – Blood biomarkers are used in early screening for many diseases.
 DBS-based screening is less invasive and poses minimal discomfort or risk to the patient.

 • Comprehensive metabolic panels (CMP) – A group of 14 tests provide information about blood sugar levels, your kidney health, and electrolytes balance.
 The test determines a patient’s general health status by screening for a variety of conditions, including diabetes, high blood pressure, liver, and kidney disease.